livepeer/docs/docs/intro.md

 - join our [community chat](https://discord.gg/RR4kFAh) on Discord.

 ## Livepeer Quickstart
-Install and get up and running with the [Livepeer Quickstart](/installation/livepeer-quickstart) guide for Video Miners, Transcoders, and additional information for Developers.
+Install and get up and running with the [Livepeer Quickstart](/installation/livepeer-quickstart) guide for Video Miners and Video Developers.

 ### New to Livepeer?